 Common Quality Standards, Methodologies and Approaches

-• ISO 9001: A globally recognised standard for Quality Management Systems, applicable to organizations of any size or sector.
+- ISO 9001: A globally recognized standard for Quality Management Systems, applicable to organizations of any size or sector.
 It is suitable for any business, big or small, in any industry.

 Some industries have their own specific ISO standards: